joshuasing/joshuasing/README.md

 ### My experience

-I have five years of experience with Java, one year with Go, and three years with TypeScript and React (and JavaScript/ES6).
+I have five years of experience with Java, two years with Go, and three years with TypeScript and React (and JavaScript/ES6).
 I am currently learning C, Rust and Elixir.

 I am a native English speaker, learning 日本語 (Japanese).